 Translation comes hard

 Translating this simple-sounding scheme into an actual program has so far consumed two-and-one-half years, and still is not finished.
-Each piece of enabling legislation, each new rule, each public hearing has been the occasion for small battles as familiar Illinois interests seek to win the interpretation most advantageous to itself.
+Each piece of enabling legislation, each new rule, each public hearing has been the occasion for small battles as familiar Illinois interests seek rules interpretations most advantageous to itself.

 The Illinois coal industry, predictably, has denounced the SMCRA as a disaster.
 Spokesmen for the Illinois Coal Association (ICA) have complained that the prime farmland provisions are too demanding and that the technology to accomplish the hoped-for 100 percent productivity recovery is untested.
 Further, they complain that, because reclaiming Illinois's rich soils will be so much more demanding a task than reclaiming, say, western grassland, those provisions, even if technically feasible, impose a debilitating economic hardship on an industry that is already having trouble marketing its product.

-The Illinois industry also fears that the potential effect of the lands-unsuitable-for-mining provision will keep them from exploiting easy-to-mine holdings, and they complain, along with their counterparts in other coal states, that the permanent regulations drafted by OSM are far more zealous in their scope than Congress ever intended.
-(Consolidation Coal Co., which runs strip mines in Illinois, has argued that complying with "unnecessary" OSM requirements will cost it more than $1.5 billion over the next decade.)
+The Illinois industry also fears that the potential effect of the lands-unsuitable-for-mining provision will keep them from exploiting easy-to-mine holdings, and they complain (along with their counterparts in other coal states) that the permanent regulations drafted by OSM are far more zealous in their scope than Congress ever intended.
+As a result, says Consolidation Coal Co., which runs strip mines in Illinois, complying with "unnecessary" OSM requirements will cost it more than $1.5 billion over the next decade.

 It is too early to tell whether such dire predictions will come true.
-The national industry warned two years ago that many mines would have to close when the interim program went into effect, but to date, there have been no significant closings, and, instead, national production increased.
+The national industry warned two years ago that implementing even the interim program would cause many mines to close, but to date, there have been no significant closings; indeed, national production increased.
 In Illinois, during eight of the nine months after the implementation of the interim program, production at strip mines did drop.
-But so did production at deep mines, and the ICA has put the blame for that more on the federal Clean Air Act than on the SMCRA.
+But so did production at deep mines unaffected by SMCRA, and the ICA has put the blame for that more on the federal Clean Air Act than on the new strip mining law.

 Thompson not happy